helenclx/leilukin-site/src/shrines/starwarskotor/guides/kotor-juhani-romance-guide.md

     <p>If you are unable to install mods for some reason, I would suggest that once you complete History #3, stop leveling up your character.
 Once you get your second Star Map (the Dantooine Star Map counts as the first Star Map), complete Personal #3, then <em>immediately</em> talk to Juhani again to check if Personal #4 is available.
 After you successfully trigger Personal #4 and complete the conversation, you can now level up your character to proceed to History #4 and beyond.</p>
 </div>

-<span class="juhani-personal">Personal #5:</span> Available when you gain 1 level after Personal #4.
+[Personal #5:]{.juhani-personal} Available when you gain 1 level after Personal #4.
 Juhani asks about your past.
 After this conversation, the global value of `G_JUHANIP_STATE` will be set to 6.

 https://youtu.be/6tFlMgigkc0

-<span class="juhan-personal">Personal #6:</span> Available after completing Personal #5 and getting 3 Star Maps (including the Dantooine one).
+[Personal #6:]{.juhani-personal} Available after completing Personal #5 and getting 3 Star Maps (including the Dantooine one).
 Juhani comments on your alignment (light side, dark side or neutral).
 After this conversation, if you have completed the "Threat From Xor" quest, the global value of `G_JUHANIP_STATE` will be set to 10; if you have not, the global value of `G_JUHANIP_STATE` will be set to 7.

 https://youtu.be/O2t9qSNGzgQ

-<span class="juhani-personal">Personal #7:</span> Available after completing the Leviathan level.
+[Personal #7:]{.juhani-personal} Available after completing the Leviathan level.
 Juhani comments on the reveal that the player character is Revan.
 This conversation is not required to trigger Juhani's final romance conversation, but I include it here because not only it is classified as part of the Personal conversation path by the game files, but also it is a very important element in Juhani and Revan's relationship.

 https://youtu.be/vklWpPBF7mA

-<span class="juhani-personal">Personal #8:</span> The final conversation, which is also Juhani's love confession, in order to make this final romance conversation available, you must meet ALL the following conditions:
+[Personal #8:]{.juhani-personal} The final conversation, which is also Juhani's love confession, in order to make this final romance conversation available, you must meet ALL the following conditions:

 1. You have completed Personal #6 _and_ the "Threat From Xor" quest.
 If you use KotOR SaveGame Editor to check your progress, **the global value of `G_JUHANIP_STATE` must be 10.**
 2. During the confrontation with Bastila at the Rakatan temple summit on the Unknown World, **you must reject Bastila's suggestion to reclaim the title of Dark Lord of the Sith and rule the galaxy**, which gives you the light side ending of the game.
 If you choose to agree with Bastila's suggestion, you will be forced to kill Juhani (and Jolee), which ends the romance, and you will get the dark side ending of the game.